-- No late work will be accepted after the last day of regular class, whether papers or makeup exams.
-The Literary Paper or its Revision will be accepted on the due date or the following class period without penalty; it won't be accepted after the last day of regular class and will be dropped a letter grade if turned in more than one class period after the due date. - The Research Paper will be accepted on its due date or on the day of the following class period with no penalty; no late Research Papers will be accepted, unless prior arrangements have been made with me.
+No late work will be accepted after the last day of regular class, whether papers or makeup exams.
+The Literary Paper or its Revision will be accepted on the due date or the following class period without penalty.
+No papers will be accepted after the last regular class day for the class.

+The Research Paper will be accepted on its due date or on the following class period with no penalty; no late Research Papers will be accepted, unless prior arrangements have been made with me.